TheAlgorithms/Algorithms-Explanation/en/Data Structures/Tries/trie.md

 For the search operation, fetch the starting node, then for every letter in the word, check if it is present in the `children` attribute of the current node.
 As long as it is present, repeat for the next letter and next node.
 If during the search process, we find a letter that is not present, then the word does not exist in the trie.
 If we successfully get to the end of the iteration, then we have found what we are looking for.
 It is time to return a value

-First take a look at the code (ignore the return value)
+Take a look at the code

 ```
 def search(self, word: str) -> bool: